n-aizu/freertos-multicore/readme.txt

 [Kernel Control]
 + taskENTER_CRITICAL_NOT_RECURSIVE_FROM_ISR
 + taskEXIT_CRITICAL_NOT_RECURSIVE_FROM_ISR
- - the start of a critical code region without disabling interrupts(for optimisation)
+ - the start/end of a critical code region without disabling interrupts(for optimisation)
  - not allowed to be called recursively
  - allowed to be called within only ISR
 + portINTERRUPT_CORE